cooperative-computing-lab/cctools/doc/manuals/work_queue/index.md

 The only difference is that `RemoteTask` tasks will only consume worker resources allocated for its serverless coprocess, and not regular resources.
+They also can not run on workers without the prerequisite coprocess.

 ### Creating workers with serverless coprocesses